sahbic/xai-app/README.md

 # xai-app

-Prototype for an Interpretable Machine Learning model in production
+Prototype for an Interactive & Interpretable Machine Learning model in production

 It is built using:
 - React.js